Dudeman-exe/se_project_spots/README.md

 ### Improvements to be made:

 - The webpack and package.json files need to be corrected before any js changes are made.
+- note the webkit in profile.css.
+These migth be the cause of MIME type error.